TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32H7/Super5Pro_H723/fly_super5pro_h723_general.md

 ### Thermistor Connection

 Thermistors should use the ADC inputs.
 The thermistors should be connected between ground and the signal pin.

+{% include image.html file="fly_super5pro_thermistors.png" alt="Fly-Super5Pro Thermistor Connection" caption="Fly-Super5Pro Thermistor Connection" %}

 ### Initial Installation